MacBook Pro Power-On Pads – Location and Use

 My Unibody MacBook Pro doesn’t turn on

-If your MacBook won’t power on, there’s an easy way to determine if the problem lies with the power button or with another component in the laptop.
 Apple was generous enough to design an integrated method for bypassing the power button on all MacBook logic boards.
-Below I’ll show you how to use the power pads, as well as provide high-res reference photos of the locations of these power pads on each individual release of the MacBook Pro Unibody.
+Below I’ll show you how to use the power pads, as well as provide high-res reference photos of the locations of the power pads for each release of the MacBook Pro Unibody laptops.

 We’ve talked about this before on the Beetstech Blog.
 If you’re looking for info on MacBook Air models follow this link.